Internship in Argentina

-Argentina is a vibrant and colorful country!
-It is officially known as the Argentine Republic.
-Its 1,068,296 square miles makes it second only in size to Brazil and the 8th largest country in the world.
-Located between the great Andes Mountains (to the west) and the boundless Atlantic Ocean to the east and south, Argentina shares borders with Paraguay, Bolivia, Argentina, Uruguay and Chile.
-Argentina’s population is comprised of a large number of European immigrants and the resulting lifestyle experience is similar to the way of life in Italy and Spain.
-The country boasts multi-faceted and fascinating cultures.
-Argentina internship experiences this broad assortment, as well as many common local traditions, during their stay.
+Argentina is a vibrant and colorful country, officially known as the Argentine Republic.
+Its 1,068,296 square miles makes it the second biggest country in South America after Brazil and the 8th largest country in the world.
+Located between the great Andes Mountains to the west and the boundless Atlantic Ocean to the east and south, Argentina shares borders with Paraguay, Bolivia, Argentina, Uruguay and Chile.
+Argentina’s population is a mix of locals and a large number of European immigrants resulting in a lifestyle comparable to the southern European countries like to Italy and Spain.
+It’s a multi-faceted and fascinating culture.
+By participating in the Argentina internship program, you will experiences this broad assortment of cultures and local traditions firsthand.

-IFRE's internship programs in Argentina are located in and around the extraordinary city of Córdoba – the capital of the Córdoba Province and Argentina's second industrial center.
-There are many preserved historical buildings from the noteworthy colonial era.
-Córdoba is a university city with the oldest university in all of Argentina – the Universidad Nacional de Córdoba was founded in 1613.
-An amazing UNESCO World Heritage Site is located within the city limits.
-Córdoba is a pristine and admirable example of a developing city maintaining its culture-filled, picturesque past.
+IFRE's internship programs in Argentina are located in and around the extraordinary city of Cordoba – the capital of the Cordoba Province and Argentina's second industrial center.
+As you walk along the streets, you will find many preserved historical buildings from the colonial era.
+Nowadays, Cordoba is a university city with the oldest university in all of Argentina, the Universidad Nacional de Córdoba which was founded in 1613.
+To top it up, there is also an amazing UNESCO World Heritage Site, located within the city limits.
+Cordoba is an admirable developing city maintaining its cultural heritage while roaming towards a bright future.